Text and pictures © 1997-2024 Guillaume Dargaud

 1997's trip to Antarctica was short but pretty intense: we had temperatures down to -50°C (-58°F) during the last nights !

 Left: Twin Otter leaving Terra Nova.

 It took me 17 days to get to Dome C. This place is just far.
 After the long flights from Europe, I spent a week in Christchurch waiting for those damn American C130 to take off.
 I'd never been in anything so noisy, it's hard to believe the doors are even closed... or maybe I was sitting inside one of the engines by mistake.
 And it was crowded too, everybody sitting on each other on some kind of net.
 Then 2 days in McMurdo, waiting.
 Although discovering a new Antarctic base is interesting, this is one of the ugliest place I've ever seen: ugly buildings everywhere, dirt, misty weather.
 Looks like New Jersey in winter.
 The food is bad, you have to pay for the beer and they have karaoké parties.
+And to top it off you basically aren't allowed to go anywhere.
 That about sums it up !